zakinat/cryptoDonation/README.md

 truffle migrate
 ```

-for deploying to the rinkeby.infura network you need to rename the file (secretsExample.json) to (secrets.json) and fill it with yours values
+for deploying to the rinkeby.infura network

 ```
 npm i